carducci-arbitration | International arbitration practice in commercial and investment law

 Arbitrator, Legal Counsel and Expert

-Former Chief, International Standards Section, UNESCO (HQ Paris)
+Former Chief, International Standards Section, UNESCO (HQ Paris, 192 Member States)

-International Law (Public and Private), EU, French, Italian and English Law
+iii) International Law (Public, Economic, Private), EU, French and Italian Law

 Recognized in The Legal 500 : Dispute Resolution